-I have found that GCC loosely tracks seasonal soil moisture availability for trees, whereas lianas appear to be less seasonally responsive (Fig. 5.3).
+GCC seems to track seasonal soil moisture availability for trees, whereas lianas appear to be less seasonally responsive (Fig. 5.3).
 However, in periods of sustained drought (such as the 2018/2019 drought in Australia), when moisture availability was low (<0.05m3m-3), GCC values decreases for both lifeforms regardless of treatment.
 I show that the difference between lifeforms is highest, in both treatments, after periods of high moisture availability, suggesting that the GCC of lianas are less negatively affected by lower moisture availability than co-occurring trees (Fig. 5.4).
 This could be indicative of a water use advantage of lianas over co-occurring trees, which show decreased GCC when subject to the same soil moisture conditions regardless of CO2 treatment.
-Prior work has shown that lianas have greater water use efficiency than trees (Chen et al., 2015; Werden et al., 2018), and that elevated CO2 induces water savings in lianas (Venter et al., 2022). which could explain how these leaves are capable of maintaining higher GCC, through providing leaves with sufficient water to prevent the cellular breakdown associated with less intense seasonal drought (Baccari et al., 2020).
-Increased leaf greenness in elevated CO2 suggests that lianas may be able to remain being photosynthetically active through periods where trees either limit or stop photosynthesis as a result of environmental stress (van der Sande et al., 2013; Baccari et al., 2020).
+Prior work has shown that lianas have greater water use efficiency than trees (Chen et al., 2015; Werden et al., 2018), and that elevated CO2 induces water savings in lianas (Venter et al., 2022).

-Lianas at EucFACE, and their responses to elevated CO2, seem to respond to soil moisture.
+Lianas at EucFACE, and their responses to elevated CO2, respond to soil moisture differently to co-occurring trees.
 I present evidence in that greenness, which can be linked to chlorophyll content as well as plant health (Raymond Hunt et al., 2011; Reid et al., 2016; Richardson et al., 2018a), is higher for lianas in elevated CO2 compared to those growing in ambient conditions.
 However, the difference in greenness between lianas growing in either elevated or ambient conditions was highest when soil moisture is not severely limited i.e. >0.1m3m-3 (Fig.5).
 Furthermore, when soil moisture is at its lowest during periods of protracted drought (<0.05m3m-3), between 2018 and 2020, lianas in both treatments are reduced in their greenness.
 This similarity in liana GCC between treatments is likely indicative of a similar response to protracted drought regardless of CO2 concentration.
 Furthermore this may show that for these lianas there is likely a moisture threshold beyond which any likely effects of eCO2 is suppressed entirely (De Kauwe et al., 2021).